A Tale Of Two Debacles

 I recoil at the prospect of watching our country be plunged into a political nightmare.
 It’s not merely the fact that a sociopathic, mentally-handicapped narcissist will be occupying the Oval Office; it’s that so many Americans have been snookered into thinking that he is anything other than a sociopathic, mentally-handicapped narcissist.
 This new administration is going to rob us blind, enabling kleptocrats to loot the treasury while gutting crucial departments—from the NLRB to the CFPB—as they funnel public funds into the coffers of chummy oligarchs.

-Contemplating the implications of the new administration—a cadre of theocrats, plutocrats, and lunatics—is enough to induce nausea.
+Contemplating the implications of the second Trump administration—a cadre of theocrats, plutocrats, and lunatics—is enough to induce nausea.
 (We would be living in a very different world had, last July, a certain bullet had been just a few more inches to the right.
 Of course, had Fred Trump not copulated with Mary Anne MacLeod in Queens back in September of 1945, we’d also be living in a different world.
 Alas.)
 The Oval Office is now occupied by a man with no moral scruples, with no interest but self-aggrandizement (and whatever he can siphon into his own pockets).
 We are standing witness to the most corrupt administration in U.S. history.
 The government is now run by a gang of fanatics, imbeciles, and criminals.
 God help us all.